 - On an episode of Law & Order, a mentally-unbalanced woman kidnaps a young girl from a neglectful mother and keeps her in a secret room in her basement.
 At the end of the episode the woman is acquitted of kidnapping and is planning on suing for custody of the girl.

 - Soap: Jodie's daughter Wendy is kidnapped by her mother Carol.
-Whether for Rule of Drama or Hollywood Law, apparently the authorities can't do anything about it "because she's her mother" DESPITE the fact that Carol sued for custody and lost prior to the kidnapping.
+Whether for Rule of Drama or Hollywood Law, apparently the authorities can't do anything about it "because she's her mother" despite the fact that Carol sued for custody and lost prior to the kidnapping.

-- Bones: The case of the week involves a kidnapped child, who it turns out has been kidnapped by his father, who thinks his ex-wife is an unfit mother.
+- Bones: One case of the week involves a kidnapped child, who it turns out has been kidnapped by his father, who thinks his ex-wife is an unfit mother.
 The father changes the child's name and hair color to hide him at his cousin's house.

 - The kidnapper in The X-Files episode "Unruhe" kidnapped and lobotomized his victims to free them from the eponymous "Disquiet" (in German).

 - Criminal Minds has multiple examples of these.

 - The unsub in the episode "Today I Do".
 She even says to one of her victims, "I want to help you fix yourself."